-- (A) All formal contracts to which the County is a party for the purchase or rental of goods, services, insurance, or construction, shall be awarded after competitive sealed bidding or competitive negotiation, as provided in these regulations, unless otherwise authorized by law. - (B) Unless otherwise exempted within these regulations, competition is required for all goods, services, insurance, and construction, classified as similar commodity codes with a fiscal year cumulative cost of \$5,000 or more within a Using Department. - (C) Goods and services required shall not be artificially divided or split among procurement transactions in order to avoid competition.
-To assist the head of Procurement Services in evaluating utilization of proper procurement methods, Using Departments shall provide budget information and records of past expenditures upon request. - (D) Competitive sealed bidding is the preferred procurement method for goods, services, insurance, or construction.
+- (A) All formal contracts to which the County is a party for the purchase or rental of goods, services, insurance, or construction, shall be awarded after competitive sealed bidding or competitive negotiation, as provided in these regulations, unless otherwise authorized by law. - (B) Unless otherwise exempted within these regulations, competition is required for all goods, services, insurance, and construction, when the aggregate total value or the sum of all phases will exceed \$10,000 within a fiscal year for a Using Department or Agency. - (C) Goods and services required shall not be artificially divided or split among procurement transactions in order to avoid competition.
+To assist the Chief Procurement Officer in evaluating utilization of proper procurement methods, Using Departments shall provide budget information and records of past expenditures upon request. - (D) Competitive sealed bidding is the preferred procurement method for goods, services, insurance, or construction.
 This method shall be utilized when the requirements can be clearly defined, negotiations are not necessary, price is the major determining factor for award selection, and where required by law. - (E) If competitive sealed bidding is either not practicable or not fiscally advantageous to the public, goods, services, insurance, or construction may be procured by competitive negotiation.
 This method shall be utilized when the requirements cannot be clearly defined, negotiations are necessary, price is not a major determining factor for award selection, and where required by law. - (F) Various forms of competitive bidding and competitive negotiation may be utilized for County procurements such as: One-Step Procurement, Multi-step/Two-step Procurement, Best Value, Job Order Contracting, Multiphase Contracting, Reverse Auctioning, Public Auction, and Cooperative Procurement, as permitted by the Virginia Public Procurement Act, Virginia Code § 2.2-4300 et seq., and these regulations. - (G) Term contracts established by the County using the above methods are a required source when procuring the included goods or services.

-§300.02 Procurements of \$200,000 or More
+§300.02 Procurements More Than \$200,000

-- (A) Procurements of goods and services estimated to cost \$200,000 or more shall be made directly by Procurement Services by competitive sealed bidding (Invitation for Bid) or competitive negotiation (Request for Proposal) methods of procurement, except as otherwise provided in these regulations. - (B) The Invitations for Bid (IFB) or the Request for Proposal (RFP) shall be available to the public at least ten (10) calendar days prior to the due date set for receipt of bids and proposals. - (C) All public notices shall be designed to reach as many potential bidders reasonably able to meet the specifications/scope of work, but no procurement shall be subject to challenge solely on the ground that a qualified bidder was not solicited. - (D) The Using Department shall submit a list of any known bidders/offerors to Procurement Services in order to maximize competition. - (E) Formal procurements shall be posted on the County's website.
+- (A) Procurements of goods and services estimated to cost more than \$200,000 shall be made directly by Procurement Services by competitive sealed bidding (Invitation for Bid) or competitive negotiation (Request for Proposal) methods of procurement, except as otherwise provided in these regulations. - (B) The Invitations for Bid (IFB) or the Request for Proposal (RFP) shall be available to the public at least ten (10) calendar days prior to the due date set for receipt of bids and proposals. - (C) All public notices shall be designed to reach as many potential bidders reasonably able to meet the specifications/scope of work, but no procurement shall be subject to challenge solely on the ground that a qualified bidder was not solicited. - (D) The Using Department shall submit a list of any known bidders/offerors to Procurement Services in order to maximize competition. - (E) Formal procurements shall be posted on the County's website.

-§300.03 Procurements of \$30,000 or more and less than \$200,000
+§300.03 Procurements More Than \$30,000 and Up To \$200,000

-- (A) Procurements of goods and services estimated to cost \$30,000 or more and less than \$200,000 shall be made directly by Procurement Services in the open market by written Request for Quotation (RFQ). - (B) A minimum of four (4) likely sources shall be solicited.
+- (A) Procurements of goods and services estimated to cost more than \$30,000 and less than \$200,000 shall be made directly by Procurement Services in the open market by written Request for Quotation (RFQ). - (B) A minimum of four (4) likely sources shall be solicited.
 Procurements of \$30,000 or more shall be posted on the County's website. - (C) A public record shall be kept of all sources solicited and all quotes received.
 The record shall indicate which quote was accepted.

-§300.04 Procurements of \$5,000 or more and Less Than \$30,000 (Informal Procurement)
+§300.04 Procurements More Than \$10,000 and up to \$30,000 (Informal Procurement)